 Investing in bonds, for instance, is generally more favorable to those who want quick returns, as their worth doesn’t fluctuate as aggressively.
 If you aren’t sure what you want to do yet, don’t worry.
 It should all make more sense once you finish reading this guide.
 Investing in stocks, on the other hand, can provide you with excellent returns over several years, making them favorable for those willing to play the long game.

-The first tactic I recommend is using a robo advisor.
-Robo advisors are digital platforms that use algorithms to provide you with the best investment opportunities.
+The first tactic I’ll get into is the use of a robo-advisor.
+Robo-advisors are digital platforms that use specific algorithms to provide you with the best investment opportunities.
 They do this with almost no human supervision.

-Robo advisors curate an investment plan using factors such as your goals, budget, and how long you intend to invest.
+Robo-advisors curate an investment plan using factors such as your goals, budget, and how long you intend to invest.
 The information collected from this initial survey generates continuous investment advice.
-You can update your information at any point to tailor the advice you receive.
+You can update your information whenever to curate better the advice you receive.

 The first robo advisor to hit the scene was Betterment back in 2008.
 Betterment has low fees, allows you to invest in Roth and Traditional IRA accounts and foreign investments.
 There’s no account minimum, so you could invest your entire $20k or just a small portion of it.